tinsaetadese23/alx-backend-javascript/0x00-ES6_basic/README.md

-## ALX JAVASCRIPT BACKEND
+## CONST OR LET

-# Const Or Let
+# function taskFirst to instantiate variables using const
-Modifying functions to start the declarations using const or let
+# function taskNext to instantiate variables using let